-Its excellent three-dimensional view allows it to pick up moving targets of less than a meter at a distance of up to 200 meters.
+Its excellent three-dimensional view allows it to pick up moving targets at distances from less than a meter up to 200 meters.

 ✅ Harpy eagle hunting

-This beautiful bird, but rapacious and dark, patiently stalks its victim for many hours to attack it.
-And it almost never fails in its attempts.
+This beautiful bird, albeit rapacious and dark, patiently stalks its victim for many hours to attack it; and it almost never fails in its attempts.

-When it sees its prey, it will stealthily and quickly approach it at a speed that can reach up to 80 km per hour, and take it in flight with its powerful claws and lift it up, and then, on the ground, tear it apart with great precision with its strong peak, pressing it with his weight, from 8 to 9 kilos.
+When it sees its prey, it will stealthily and quickly approach it at a speed that can reach up to 80 km per hour, take it in flight with its powerful claws and lift it up, and then, on the ground, tear it apart with great precision with its strong beak, pressing it with his weight, which ranges from 8 to 9 kilos.

-Whether his prey is a porcupine or a small deer or a pig, or an elusive snake or, easier still, a slow-moving sloth, which is his preferred victim, virtually nothing is safe.
+Whether its prey is a porcupine or a small deer or a pig, or an elusive snake or, easier still, a slow-moving sloth, which is his preferred victim, virtually nothing is safe.

 ✅ Feeding of the harpy